juhp/fbrnch/README.md

 - https checkouts are currently treated as anonymous git checkouts

 ## Motivation, history, talks
-This project started off (as "fedbrnch") basically as a simple tool to build a package across branches (ie for current releases).
-Then bugzilla and Bodhi integration was added, and gradually more features, including some generic commands across packages which had already been done before in fedora-haskell-tools.
+This project started off as a simple tool to build a package across branches (ie for current releases).
+Then bugzilla and Bodhi integration was added, and gradually more features, including some generic commands across packages inspired by the older fedora-haskell-tools project.

 I have given a couple of short talks about fbranch:
 - Nest with Fedora: [youtube](https://www.youtube.com/watch?v=40kTBsA674U) and [slides](https://github.com/juhp/presentations/blob/master/fedora-nest-2020-fbrnch/fbrnch-nest.md)